-Meanwhile, the Commonwealth creates performance-based plans for Massachusetts, such as the SHSP and TAMP.
+The Commonwealth creates performance-based plans for Massachusetts, such as the SHSP, TAMP, and the Massachusetts Department of Transportation (MassDOT) TAM Plan, along with modal plans-such as its Freight Plan, Bicycle Transportation Plan, and Pedestrian Transportation Plan-which include PBPP elements.
 Similarly, transit agencies, including the Massachusetts Bay Transportation Authority (MBTA), MetroWest Regional Transit Authority (MWRTA), and Cape Ann Transportation Authority (CATA), create TAM plans and PSTAPs that describe the data and processes these agencies will use to address transit state of good repair and safety needs.
-The Commonwealth is responsible for setting performance targets for the federally required roadway performance measures described in Table 5-3, while transit agencies must set targets for the measures described in Table 5-2. • •
+The Commonwealth is responsible for setting performance targets for the federally required roadway performance measures described in Table 5-3, while transit agencies must set targets for the measures described in Table 5-2.
+MassDOT's annual Tracker report (available at massdottracker.com) describes the agencies targets for federally required and other performance measures, including measures pertaining to the MBTA and the Commonwealth's RTAs.

 Boston Region MPO activities in the planning phase include setting goals for the transportation system through its LRTP and establishing targets for federally required performance measures.
 To establish these targets, the MPO may elect to support performance targets set by the Commonwealth or public transit providers (depending on the measure), or it may set separate targets for the MPO area.
 MPOs typically have 180 days after a state establishes a set of performance targets to choose to support those state targets or to adopt separate targets for the MPO region.
 For transit safety and asset management targets, MPOs work with local transit providers to develop targets that are appropriate for the region.
-These agencies will update their performance targets based on defined cycles, which vary for
+These agencies will update their performance targets based on defined cycles, which vary for different measures.
+To meet federal requirements

-- different measures.
-To meet federal requirements - states and MPOs update targets for roadway safety measures annually; • - states set two-year and four-year targets for NHS bridge and pavement condition and • reliability measures and for the Interstate truck travel time reliability measure.
-MPOs set four-year targets for these measures; - states and MPOs sets two-year and four-year targets for the CMAQ emissions reduction • measure, depending on FHWA applicability determinations; - the MPO works with applicable transportation agencies in the Boston Urbanized Area (UZA) to set two-year and four-year targets for CMAQ traffic congestion measures; and - transit agencies update transit asset management targets annually and also will • update transit safety targets annually.
+- states and MPOs update targets for roadway safety measures annually; - states set two-year and four-year targets for NHS bridge and pavement condition and reliability measures and for the Interstate truck travel time reliability measure, MPOs set four-year targets for these measures; - states and MPOs set two-year and four-year targets for the CMAQ emissions reduction measure, depending on FHWA applicability determinations; - the MPO works with applicable transportation agencies in the Boston Urbanized Area (UZA) to set two-year and four-year targets for CMAQ traffic congestion measures; and - transit agencies update transit asset management targets annually and also will update their PTSAPs-which will include targets for transit safety performance measures-annually.
 The MPO will revisit its targets in these performance areas each year when updating its TIP.